 Canton Local will gladly accept checks.
 However, the check writer does authorize us to collect a fee through an electronic fund transfer from the check writer's account if the payment is returned unpaid.

 Payschoolscentral.com

-Payschoolscentral.com is a Secure Online Payment system that simplifies payment, collection and balancing of funds for school districts.
+Payschoolscentral.com is a Secure Online Payment system which simplifies payment, collection and balancing of funds for School Districts.